Homepage

 By Heidi Fuller-love

-20 May 2022 | Updated 18 May 20236 min read
+20 May 2022 | Updated 20 March 20256 min read

-Chania's Venetian harbour and the famous pink sand beach of Elafonissi are (justifiably) a magnet for countless travellers, but Crete has a lot more to offer if you head off the beaten path.
+Chania's Venetian harbour and the famous pink-sand beach of Elafonissi are (justifiably) a magnet for countless travellers, but Crete has a lot more to offer if you head off the beaten path.

-Far from the crowded western streets, Crete's eastern half is a real treasure chest full of hidden gems just waiting to be discovered.
+Far from the crowded western streets, Crete's eastern half is a real treasure chest of hidden gems just waiting to be discovered.

 Head for the high-flung mountain village of Zakros and hike the Valley of the Dead, a spectacular gorge squeezed between towering cliffs pocked with caves used for Minoan burials, which easily rivals Chania's Samaria.